We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A swollen earlobe is typically caused by damage or a reaction in the earlobe.
+A swollen earlobe is typically due to damage or a reaction in the earlobe.
 Bacteria and other germs may get into the earlobe through a cut or piercing and result in an infection.

 On other occasions, a person may have an allergic reaction to a product or item used on the ear.